 If any of these conditions are not met, we will defer recognition of the milestone payment and recognize it as revenue over the estimated period of performance, if any.
-In January 2011 OncoGenex Pharmaceuticals Inc., initiated a Phase 2 trial of OGX-427 in men with metastatic prostate cancer.
-We considered the initiation of a Phase 2 trial under our collaboration with OncoGenex to be a substantive milestone because the level of effort and inherent risk associated with successfully moving a drug into Phase 2 clinical development is high.
-Therefore, we recognized the entire \$750,000 milestone payment in the first quarter of 2011.
-Further information about our collaborative arrangements can be found in Note 8 of our audited financial statements for the year ended December 31, 2010 included in our Annual Report on Form 10-K filed with the SEC.
+In May 2011, we initiated a Phase 1 clinical study on ISIS-TTR{Rx}, the first drug selected as part of our collaboration with GSK and in January 2011 OncoGenex Pharmaceuticals Inc., initiated a Phase 2 trial of OGX-427 in men with metastatic prostate cancer.
+We considered the initiation of Phase 1 and Phase 2 clinical trials to be substantive milestones because the level of effort and inherent risk associated with successfully moving a drug into Phase 1 and Phase 2 clinical development is high.
+Therefore, we recognized the entire \$5 million milestone payment from GSK in the second quarter of 2011 and the entire \$750,000 milestone payment from OncoGenex in the first quarter of 2011.
+Further information about our collaborative arrangements can be found in Note 6, Collaborative Arrangements and Licensing Agreements, below and Note 8 of our audited financial statements for the year ended December 31, 2010 included in our Annual Report on Form 10-K filed with the SEC.